Rocking-Kshitij/Pyspark_RealTIme_Churn_Predictor/README.md

 ## Getting Started

-Each folder has its own `README.md` with setup instructions.

 To run the full pipeline locally, you'd typically:
 1. Start Kafka and simulate events.
 2. Run the Spark job on Databricks, it will process and store on s3 bucket.